FabricMC/fabric-docs/develop/data-generation/advancements.md

 An advancement is made up a few different components.
 Along with the requirements, called "criterion," it may have:

-- An `DisplayInfo` that tells the game how to show the advancement to players,
+- Some `DisplayInfo` that tell the game how to show the advancement to players,
 - `AdvancementRequirements`, which are lists of lists of criteria, requiring at least one criterion from each sub-list to be completed,
 - `AdvancementRewards`, which the player receives for completing the advancement.
 - A `Strategy`, which tells the advancement how to handle multiple criterion, and